-Every business with more than one employee tends to have one – a unique thinker, maverick or radical employee.
-Someone who thinks outside the square, perhaps is constantly full of ideas, or someone who is amazing at finding solutions to problems.
+Every business with more than one employee tends to have one: A unique thinker, maverick or radical employee.
+Someone who thinks outside the

-Some of the options I have seen over the years are:
+Some of the performance management options I have seen over the years are:

 - Housing creatives together to create a “Think Tank” with a gatekeeper to help control the social niceties.